 - In the this folder, create a logicnet for each job.
 Note: You can add multiple post-installation job logicnets to this folder, but each logicnet should be a separate, invokable job.
 The logicnet can reach out to logicnets outside of the postinstall subfolder, but the invoked logicnets themselves must be in the postinstalljobs subfolder.

 - Model the postinstalljob logicnet to perform the processing you want it to do.
 Remember to use only process nodes and system-facing node types.

-- When you have finished creating your logicnet publish the project -- only published projects can be installed and trigger post-installation jobs.
+- When you have finished creating your logicnet publish the project.
+You can only install and trigger post-installation jobs from published projects.

 When you install a package using the Package Installer the system searches for any post-installation jobs contained in the package and runs them accordingly.
 When you upgrade a package installation the system searches for all post-installation jobs in all installed packages and runs them in the order in which the packages were installed.

 There are both simple and advanced ways to start the post-install process, as detailed here:

 Simple Start: All Users